 Professor Sir Dieter Helm gave a barnstorming performance at Policy Exchange recently.
 He tore, with typical ferocity and fearlessness, into the failures of UK energy policy over the past two decades.
-It is well worth a watch (or the accompanying paper is here).
+It is well worth a watch (or reading the accompanying paper).

 I agree with much of his analysis about the shortcomings.
 It makes uncomfortable viewing for any of us, including me, who have been lucky enough to have had some influence over energy policy over the past decade.